The quantum harmonic oscillator in a dissipative bath of anyon pairs: Introduction

-The lattice formulation of anyons has triggered novel experiments to engineer anyonic models via Floquet driving \cite{KeilmannLanzmichMcCullockRoncaglia2011StatisticallyInducedPhaseTransitionsAndAnyonsIn1DOpticalLattices,Greschner2014,Greschner2015,Eckardt2016,Goerg2019,Greiner2023,Tarurell2022}, optical wave guides \cite{Longhi2012}, or Raman-assisted coupling \cite{Tarurell2022}.
-The dilute lattice anyon model is equivalent to the Kundu model to first order in the statistical parameter, and to a solvable delta-derivative anyon gas to second order \cite{BonkhoffPRL, Bonkhoff2022thesis, Batchelor2008b}.
-It generalizes the Kundu model to higher-order current-density interactions and periodic coupling constants that inherit the topological character of the phases.
 This connection relates the continuum limit of the lattice anyon-Hubbard model to the Kundu anyons and thus to Leinaas' and Myrheim's anyons.
 This categorization was extended to multi-flavored anyons as well \cite{SantosParaanKorepin2012QuantumPhaseTransitionInAMulticomponentAnyonicLiebLinigerModel}.
 In such anyonic mixtures, non-standard interactions arise between the constituents that affect the particle statistics non-perturbatively, thus providing access to fundamentally novel features.

 In this work, we choose Grundberg-Hansson anyon pairs \cite{GRUNDBERG_1995} and construct an environment of an infinite set of mutually noninteracting anyon pairs.
 As will become clear below, such a constructed anyon bath can be translated into the common formalism of harmonic system-bath models, apart from one non-trivial aspect.
 Usually, one would focus on a bilinear coupling between system and bath degrees of freedom while studying the dynamical properties of a quantum system in a bosonic or a fermionic heat bath \cite{weiss2012quantum}.
 When we start from a bilinear coupling between the central quantum system and the set of anyon pairs and then perform the su(1,1)-Holstein-Primakoﬀ transformation to construct the coherent states path integral for the anyonic bath and the system-bath coupling term, we obtain an effective system-anyon-bath coupling operator which is highly non-linear in the transformed anyonic operators.
 Such a model with a nonlinear coupling cannot be treated further exactly.
 To proceed, however, we can use a smearing formula for bipartite path integrals with non-polynomial interactions between the constituents \cite{Kleinert_1998,direlac} which builds on a variant of a cumulant expansion of the effective propagator to lowest nontrivial order in the coupling strength.
 As shown in Ref.~\cite{direlac}, the smearing formula represents a generalization of Wick’s theorem of decomposing correlation functions involving functions of the canonical variables.
 By this, we obtain again an effective bilinear system-bath coupling term, however, with strongly renormalized coupling constants.
 In particular, this leads to temperature-dependent effective coupling constants, which enter in the formalism of quantum dissipative theory, eventually producing a system-bath spectral density which becomes depending on the bath temperature.
 Such cases are known to arise in different circumstances with non-linear system-bath couplings to bosonic baths \cite{weiss2012quantum}.
 The concept to apply the smearing formula to non-polynomial system-bath interactions is not restricted to anyon baths and constitutes a general approach.